jimsyyap/nvim/README.md

 ### just dont

-- typescript-language-server, emmet not working with react . emmet filetype js to html has indent issues
-        . dotcontainer doesnt give you className=container
-    . test prettierd
 - tlint for php/blade...no joy
 - line numbers and relative numbers are off.
 Didnt fix redraw issue
 - *you've seen the oil.nvim tutorial...not relevant at this time.